PKua007/rampack/doc/observables.md

     [Binning type](#binning-types) used.
 It defines what *distance* means.
 For example, for `binning = radial`, *distance* is the Euclidean distance between the particles.
   * ***function*** <br />
-    Two particle [correlation function](#correlation-functions) which is being averaged.
+    Two-particle [correlation function](#correlation-functions) which is being averaged.
 * **Short name**: `[function name]_[binning name]`, where `[function name]` depends on the [correlation function](#correlation-functions) (`function` argument), while `[binning name]` depends on the [binning type](#binning-types) (`binning` argument).